-The Car Connection’s experts test-drive completely new models as well as cars that have been substantially
+The Car Connection’s experts test-drive new models as well as cars that have been substantially

 updated with new styling, new safety gear, and new engines and transmissions.
 The team also drives some models

-that haven’t seen major changes as needed to refresh their opinions of the car.
+that haven’t seen major changes as needed to refresh our opinions of the car.
 In nearly all cases, our experts

 What is the rating system?

-We’re rating cars based on Style, Performance, Comfort, Quality, Safety, Features, and Green.
+We rate cars based on Style, Performance, Comfort and Quality, Safety, Features, and Green.
+Each category starts

-Most categories start at 5 (average) and go up or down from there.
+at a baseline score of 5, and goes up or down from there.